 - 1 Registering your licenses-You must register the VMS license that came with the software.
-You must also register the licenses you have for any system integrated products that you purchased. - 2 Starting DECwindows-After you register the VMS license you can start DECwindows on the system. - 3 Customizing the system-Depending on whether you have a standalone system or a system that is part of a VAXcluster environment, there are several things you must do. - 4 Testing the system-Once you have customized the system, run the VMS User Environment Test Package (UETP) to test the system. - 5 Decompressing the system libraries-After you test the system, you can decompress the system libraries. - 6 Removing unwanted files from the system disk -You can free up space on the system disk by removing the VMS and DECwindows files that you do not need. - 7 Backing up the system disk-To protect all the work you have just done, make a backup copy of the system disk. - 8 Running AUTOGEN-AUTOGEN fine tunes the system parameters for you.
+You must also register the licenses you have for any system integrated products that you purchased. - 2 Customizing and starting VMS DECwindows-After you register the VMS license you can customize and start the VMS DECwindows environment. - 3 Customizing the system-Depending on whether you have a standalone system or a system that is part of a VAXcluster environment, there are several things you must do. - 4 Testing the system-Once you have customized the system, run the VMS User Environment Test Package (UETP) to test the system. - 5 Decompressing the system libraries-After you test the system, you can decompress the system libraries. - 6 Removing unwanted files from the system disk -You can free up space on the system disk by removing the VMS and DECwindows files that you do not need. - 7 Backing up the system disk-To protect all the work you have just done, make a backup copy of the system disk. - 8 Running AUTOGEN-AUTOGEN fine tunes the system parameters for you.